An inventor and his brother attempt to stop the hands of time in order to save their dying mother.

 Todd’s curiosity once again got the better of him.
 “You did?
 And what happened?”

-Todd shook his head and pinched the bridge of his nose.
+Todd regretted asking right then.
+He shook his head and pinched the bridge of his nose.
 “Are you saying you caused the nuclear disaster at Fukushima?”

 Alan shrugged innocently.
 “Well, something has to be said for the poor planning of the Japanese.
 I mean, have you ever looked at Japan on a map?
 The last place you should be putting a nuclear power plant is on that little turd in the ocean.”